-Students interested in the Economics major or minor are required to attend an Economics information session and complete an online Declaration of Major/Minor.
+Students interested in the Economics major or minor are required to attend an Economics information session and complete an online Declaration of Intent to Major/Minor.
 The process includes the following steps (click here for printable version of these instructions):

-NOTE: Current UMass students planning to declare Economics must complete at least one calculus course (MATH 127 or 131) and one Economics intro course (ECON 103, ECON 104, or RES-ECON 102) with grades of C- or higher before declaring the major.
+NOTE: Current UMass students planning to declare Economics should complete at least one calculus course (MATH 127 or 131) and one Economics intro course (ECON 103, ECON 104, or RES-ECON 102) with grades of C- or higher before declaring the major.

-2. Attend an information session.
-Students must attend an information session and complete the online major declaration in order to begin the change of major process.
-These steps ensure that important questions are answered and help students determine if Economics is a good fit for them.
+3. Attend an information session.
+Current UMass students must attend an information session and complete the online major declaration in order to begin the change of major process.
+These steps ensure that important questions are answered and help students determine if Economics is a good fit before any changes are made.

 Spring 2018 Info Sessions (held in Crotty Hall 209):